ogghst/grownode/docs/tutorials/windows10_11_easy.md

 ## Introduction

-With this step-by-step tutorial you will be able to quickly deploy the Eclipse IDE with the Grownode development environment on your Windows 10/11 workstation.
+With this step-by-step tutorial you will be able to quickly deploy the Eclipse IDE with the GrowNode development environment on your Windows 10/11 workstation.

 Despite the whole process is very simple, at the end of the tutorial you will have:
 - installed the Eclipse IDE
 - installed the ESP-IDF plugin for Eclipse
 - installed the latest ESP-IDFv4.4 environment
-- compiled and run your first Grownode test board via Eclipse
+- compiled and run your first GrowNode test board via Eclipse

 > *Notes:*
 > - *Only 64 bit operating systems are supported*
 > - *The same steps should also apply for Windows 7 64 bit, but we haven't tried yet.
 Let us know if you did!*
-> - *This procedure could be also used to create a Windows virtual machine to play with Grownode without affecting your system.
+> - *This procedure could be also used to create a Windows virtual machine to play with GrowNode without affecting your system.
 Read more details on this in the Appendix below.*

 ### Prerequisites